kwingat/vite-boilerplate/README.md

 This boilerplate contains all the tools you need to build a modern web app with TypeScript, React, Vite, and Express.
 You can use it to quickly bootstrap your project.

-ESLint, stylelint, prettier, husky and lintstaged are configured to give you a solid development experience.
+ESLint, stylelint, prettier, and lintstaged are configured to give you a solid development experience.

 ## Installing / Developing